The United States Embassy in Uzbekistan announces the competition for the 2019 Ambassador’s Fund for Cultural Preservation (AFCP)

 - A. Directly support U.S. treaty or bilateral agreement obligations, such as cultural property protection agreements;

-- B. Support the preservation of inscribed World Heritage sites;
+- B. Support the preservation of World Heritage sites;

-- D. Engage women, youth, or under-served communities.
+- E. Engage women, youth, or under-served communities.

 Please note that the following types of projects are not eligible:

-- Preservation or purchase of privately or commercially owned cultural objects, collections, or real property, including those whose transfer from private or commercial to public ownership is envisioned, planned, or in process but not complete at the time of application;
+- Preservation or purchase of privately or commercially owned cultural objects, collections, or real property, including those for which transfer from private or commercial to public ownership is envisioned, planned, or in process but not complete at the time of application;

 - Preservation of natural heritage (physical, biological, and geological formations, paleontological collections, habitats of threatened species of animals and plants, fossils, etc.);